superhero/js.animator/README.md

 ### Example of how to use

-Let's star of by defining our rendering loop:
+Let's start of by defining our rendering loop:
 ```javascript
 var loop = function()
 {